 What we discovered during that meeting was that having the members chose the questions at random and read them to the group led to a much deeper level of conversation.
 I suspect this was because the playing field had been leveled and everyone felt more engaged and involved than when I was the one asking most of the questions.
 My leadership role softened as I yielded to this more community-based approach.
 Our trust of each other and our willingness to explore the outer edges of the virtue increased exponentially.
 Plus, there was almost a palpable feeling of relief among all of us once we shifted into this more egalitarian way of relating to each other.
 It was clear we’d been seeking it all along.

 The lesson for me was a reminder of how important it is to tune into the specific needs of a situation without assumptions, agendas or formulas, but rather an open mind and a willingness to learn.

 Though initially my “expertise” proved to be a hindrance, the group process itself became the catalyst that allowed the solution to emerge effortlessly.

 Thank you, Ben Franklin.

 Victoria Fann is a writer, transformational coach, group facilitator and workshop leader.
 Her Ben Franklin Circle meets in Weaverville, NC.

-You can find the resource on Ben Franklin Circles’ site at www.benfranklincircles.org/ben-franklin-circle-hosts/why-i-started-a-benjamin-franklin-circle.
+You can find the original version of this post on Ben Franklin Circles’ site at https://benfranklincircles.org/ben-franklin-circle-hosts/the-spirit-of-community.